geeksLabTech/TaxiApi/readme.md

-# Python for taxi app
+# Python API for taxi app

 This is a simple api to develop a minimum viable product of a taxi app for the database course